issaharnoam/ProcInfo/README.md

 Love this library or want to support it?
 Check out my [patreon page](https://www.patreon.com/objective_see) :)

+# ProcInfoExample
+This is going to be like activity monitor application based on ProcInfo toolkit.
+Created for debugging and exampling purposes.
+To be renamed in future

 ##### Quick Start (tl;dr)

 To use the Proc Info library: